 Getting your friends, family and colleagues to donate should be the easier part of fundraising.
 It becomes trickier with people you don’t know.

 I like to print out a small card with the challenge I am doing and for which charity along with details of how people can follow and donate.
-Try and leave this with any new people you meet.
+Try and leave this with any new people you meet during your fundraising journey.

 If you are doing a challenge where you will pass people you can also carry a collection bucket.
 Although most will only throw in coins, this can soon start to add up.